How to Build an ETL Data Pipeline without Code

 However, each distributor and supplier sends you data in a different format with some expecting to ingest via APIs, others provide nightly CSV dumps in FTPs, or they send email attachments.
 This approach involves a combination of manual data copy-paste to bring in external data.

 Typically, ingesting this data takes time, effort, and technical know-how.
 This is an expensive approach requiring resources from engineering and data teams to complete.
 This recurring, repetitive work eats up time that can be better spent on tasks that drive business impact, such as developing models, performing analysis, or building products.

-Thankfully, there's a way to simplify and automate external data ingestion that unlocks growth, productivity, and uses less resources.
+Thankfully, there's a way to simplify and automate customer data ingestion that unlocks growth, productivity, and uses less resources.

-Ingesting external data is now simpler thanks to AI and no-code data transformations.
-The Osmos External Data Platform simplifies onboarding messy, non-conformant external data into your operational systems.
+Ingesting customer data is now simpler thanks to AI and no-code data transformations.
+The Osmos Pipelines simplifies onboarding messy, non-conformant customer data into your operational systems.
 Plus, you can do this with zero engineering costs and completely automate the process.

 In this example, the source is product catalog data as a CSV file located in a SFTP folder and it needs to be ingested into Snowflake.